tilt-dev/tilt.build/docs/example_java.md

 ## Step 3: Why Is the Docker Build So Slow?

-Currently, our image contains a fat exectuable Jar.
+Currently, our image contains a fat executable Jar.

 If we unpacked the fat Jar, we would find that the Jar contains many files internally.
 These files naturally lend themselves to Docker layers.